jamesmkrieger/EMMIVox/tutorials/2-ensemble/README.md

      You can specify fewer or more replicas depending on the number of CPU cores and GPUs available.

-     **Note**: If you have a monomeric protein or a heterocomplex, you need to edit `plumed_EMMI_template.dat` before executing the `prepare_PLUMED_Ensemble_input.sh` script and comment the line starting with `BFACT_NOCHAIN`.
-This option is used here since we are modelling 5 identical chains and we want the Bfactor of the same residue in different chains to be equal.
+     **Note**: If you have a monomeric protein or a heterocomplex, you need to comment the line starting with `BFACT_NOCHAIN`.
+This can be done adding in 1 for the not_homomer argument.
+The default `BFACT_NOCHAIN` option is used here since we are modelling 5 identical chains and we want the Bfactor of the same residue in different chains to be equal.

+     `bash prepare_PLUMED_Ensemble_input.sh 16 1`

    * Run a 10-ns long simulation in parallel using 16 MPI processes, each one parallelized on multiple CPU cores (`$OMP_NUM_THREADS`).
      You might need to adapt this line depending on your command to submit parallel jobs, i.e. srun, mpiexec, or mpirun.